Nonia exiguella

 Nonia exiguella is a species of snout moth, and the type species in the genus Nonia.
-It was described by Ragonot in 1888, and is known from Panama and Colombia.
+It was described by Ragonot in 1888, with its type locality being in Colombia.

+Range

+Nonia exiguella is found in the Caribbean, Central America, and South America, with occurrences documented in Puerto Rico, the U.S. Virgin Islands, Jamaica, Guatemala, Panama, Colombia, and Paraguay.